 - Check our events page to discover upcoming opportunities to engage with us.

 This community always rises to every challenge, and this is no exception.
 Our community knows how to get really hard things done.
 Thank you for your support!

-We’ve put together a list of other resources that we will continue to update.
-View it here.
+View our list of community resources beyond Interfaith Outreach that we will continue to update.

 Don’t forget to connect with others in your life.

-Social distancing doesn’t have to mean social isolation.
+Physical distancing doesn’t have to mean social isolation.
 Reach out to neighbors by phone, email or community networking sites.
-If someone in our service area is in need of food or emergency financial assistance, have that person contact us directly at 763-489-7500 or firstname.lastname@example.org.

 In times of uncertainty such as this, we see the best of our community emerge.
 We are overwhelmed with gratitude for all who have asked, “How can I help?” in the midst of the COVID-19 crisis.

 The best way you can help our most vulnerable neighbors right now is by making a financial donation.
 Financial donations support our ability to respond to emergency needs for food and financial assistance most flexibly, while reducing the number of hands that touch the food and goods we distribute.
 With your $1 donation, we can source $9 of food from partners.

 - $250 offers a utility payment assist that keeps the lights on